geojeff/kivy-statecharts/docs/index.rst

    Statechart diagram for Deflectouch-With-Statecharts App

 A new concept is introduced here for states: transient states, which are shown by dashed line borders.
-These states do something in their enterState() method, then immediately fire to another state.
+These states do something in their enter_state() method, then immediately fire to another state.
 You also see that the Tank is autonomous -- it doesn't send events to the statechart, it has internally operating bindings between touch events and moving and barrel adjustment